ayesha-asad07/ayesha-asad07/README.md

 I'm Ayesha Virk, passionate about world of Tech and AI.

-🔭 I'm currently working on: Hackathons and Academic Projects
+🔭 I'm currently working on: Hackathons, Freelancing and Academic Projects

 🌱 I'm learning advanced AI tools and Generative AI technologies.